Von Rishi Mulloth

 This educational video is easy to follow and provides great insight into an issue that most people usually don’t think twice about.
 Jedoch, education is a vital part of building the next generation to be successful, and this film desires that every student, not just the ones that fit well into the system, will excel in their educational endeavors.
 I highly recommend this film, and I think it is a great addition to the Problemlöser Serie.
 Ich gebe diesen Film 4 von 5 Sterne.

-Rishi Mulloth ist ein frischgebackener Absolvent der University of Pittsburgh mit Abschlüssen in Film- und Medienwissenschaften sowie Wirtschaftswissenschaften, and is attending the University of Scranton for a masters degree in business analytics.
+Rishi Mulloth ist ein frischgebackener Absolvent der University of Pittsburgh mit Abschlüssen in Film- und Medienwissenschaften sowie Wirtschaftswissenschaften, und studiert an der University of Scranton einen Master in Business Analytics.